The Unguarded Moment (film): Casting

 I thought it was a curious choice for Universal to offer me the lead in a 'dry' psychological thriller, and I wasn't sure the public would accept me without my glittering crowns and sparkly swimsuits.
-Nonetheless, Universal offered me $200,000, which was more than I ever made for a single film at MGM in or out of the water...Later, after we had started shooting, Rosalind Russell came up to me at a party and said, 'I hear you're doing my script.'
+Nonetheless, Universal offered me $200,000, which was more than I ever made for a single film at MGM in or out of the water ....
+Later, after we had started shooting, Rosalind Russell came up to me at a party and said, 'I hear you're doing my script.'
 I looked at her blankly until she explained that she had written it under the pseudonym C. A. McKnight.
 'I wrote the part for me, but I got too old.'"

 Reception

 The film flopped at the box office.
-Saxon received warm reviews for his performance of Leonard Bennett.
+Saxon received warm reviews for his performance as Leonard Bennett.
 Some reviewers lauded Williams' performance, others lamented her change of milieu.
 Russell later wrote that Williams was "very good in" the film.

 The Chicago Tribune wrote that "the film is a pleasant surprise... the well knit story has suspense and the dialogue is excellent."
 The Los Angeles Times wrote that "it carries enough suspense to please any but rabid devotees".

-In present days, the film is regarded as a B film, despite the fact it was heavily promoted in the 1950s.
+The picture has come to be regarded as a B film, despite it originally being as heavily promoted as other studio pictures in the 1950s.
 According to Turner Classic Movies, Williams "unintentionally accents [her] limitations as a dramatic actress though she still looks gorgeous. [..]
 While Esther Williams is the top-billed star of The Unguarded Moment, it is Andrews' unexpectedly creepy performance that hijacks the film and imbues it with an underlying mood of malice and menace."